SnapXL/SnapX/packaging/PRIVACY.md

 - Application crash data with stack traces that have had any PII removed & anonymized
 - General Region, ie, `United States`

-All this data helps to improve SnapX as it is [Free software](https://www.fsf.org/about/what-is-free-software).
+All this data helps to improve SnapX as it is [free software](https://www.fsf.org/about/what-is-free-software).

 ### Definitions

-telemetry - Modern, dynamic distributed systems require comprehensive monitoring to understand software behavior in various situations.
+`telemetry` - Modern, dynamic distributed systems require comprehensive monitoring to understand software behavior in various situations.
 Developers face challenges tracking the software’s performance in the field and responding to various modifications.
 To keep up with continuously changing requirements, it’s essential to have a simple way to collect data from systems the application is running.

-stack trace - A stack trace is like a list showing the steps a computer took before something went wrong.
+`stack trace` - A stack trace is like a list showing the steps a computer took before something went wrong.
 It helps us figure out which part of the program caused the problem by showing the path it followed.
 Just like a treasure map, it guides us to the exact place where the mistake happened.

-fingerprinting - Information that can be used to single you out in the data samples, making your data unique.
+`fingerprinting` - Information that can be used to single you out in the data samples, making your data unique.

-anonymous - Not identified by name; of unknown name.
+`anonymous` - Not identified by name; of unknown name.

 ## What I will not do